gurungabit/iast/docs/ARCHITECTURE.md

 - [ ] Rate limiting on API endpoints
 - [ ] Audit logging for terminal commands
 - [ ] Multi-tenant support with user isolation
+- [ ] Gateway health checks and auto-recovery